zepvalue/zepvalue/README.md

 # **Hello World!**

-I am Zep,
+I am **Zep**,

-I love to learn new languages and work on side projects.
-I am a maniac when it comes to a new language: I have to dig deeper and understand how the language works with the Operating System and the related layers in architecture.
+I am a maniac when it comes to a new language.
+I have to dig deeper and understand how the language works within the Operating System and the related layers of architecture.

 I am originally from Italy where I started my own company http://ubqart.com/ and since then I never stopped coding